Open defecation: Integrated initiatives

 Efforts to reduce open defecation are more or less the same as those to achieve the MDG target on access to sanitation.
-A key aspect is awareness-raising (for example via the UN World Toilet Day at a global level), behavior change campaigns, increasing political will as well as demand for sanitation.
+A key aspect is awareness-raising (for example via the UN World Toilet Day at a global level), behavior change campaigns, and increasing political will and demand for sanitation.
 Community-Led Total Sanitation (CLTS) campaigns have placed a particular focus on ending open defecation by "triggering" the communities themselves into action.

 Simple sanitation technology options

-There are some simple sanitation technology options available to reduce open defecation prevalence if the open defecation behavior is due to not having toilets in the household and shared toilets being too far or too dangerous to reach, e.g., at night.
+Simple sanitation technology options are available to reduce open defecation prevalence if the behavior is due to not having toilets in the household and shared toilets being too far or too dangerous to reach, e.g., at night.

 Toilet bags

 People might already use plastic bags (also called flying toilets) at night to contain their feces.
-However, a more advanced solution of the plastic toilet bag has been provided by the Swedish company People who are producing the "Peepoo bag", a "personal, single-use, self-sanitizing, fully biodegradable toilet that prevents feces from contaminating the immediate area as well as the surrounding ecosystem".
-This bag is now being used in humanitarian responses, schools, and urban slums in developing countries.
+However, a more advanced solution of the plastic toilet bag has been provided by the Swedish company People, which produces the "Peepoo bag", a "personal, single-use, self-sanitizing, fully biodegradable toilet that prevents feces from contaminating the immediate area as well as the surrounding ecosystem".
+This bag is being used in humanitarian responses, schools, and urban slums in developing countries.

 Bucket toilets and urine diversion

 Bucket toilets are a simple portable toilet option.
-They can be upgraded in various ways, one of them being urine diversion which can make them similar to urine-diverting dry toilets.
+They can be upgraded in various ways, one of them being urine diversion, which can make them similar to urine-diverting dry toilets.
 Urine diversion can significantly reduce odors from dry toilets.
 Examples of using this type of toilet to reduce open defecation are the "MoSan" toilet (used in Kenya) or the urine-diverting dry toilet promoted by SOIL in Haiti.

 Society and culture

 Media

-The mainstream media in some affected countries have recently been picking up on this issue of open defecation, for example, in India and Pakistan.
+The mainstream media in some affected countries, including India and Pakistan, have recently been publicizing the issue of open defecation.

 Legal status

-In certain jurisdictions, open or public defecation is a criminal offense which can be punished with a fine or even imprisonment.
+In certain jurisdictions, open or public defecation is a criminal offense that can be punished with a fine or even imprisonment.